karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

       steps {

         script {
-          echo "Push the Docker image to a registry..."
+          echo 'Push the Docker image to a registry...'
           // Push the Docker image to a registry
           // Example: sh 'docker push myapp:${version}'
         }